-- That the Internal Audit strategy is appropriate for delivery of a positive reasonable assurance on the entirety of risk, control and governance? - That the Internal Audit plan will achieve the objectives of the Internal Audit strategy and, in particular, is it adequate to facilitate a positive, reasonable assurance on the key risks facing the organisation? - That Internal Audit has appropriate resources, including skills, to deliver its objectives? - That Internal Audit takes appropriate account of other assurance activity, especially in the first and second line (and that this assurance is understood and owned by management). - That Internal Audit recommendations have been agreed by management are timeously implemented? - That any issues arising from line management not accepting Internal Audit recommendations are appropriately escalated for consideration?
+- that the internal audit strategy is appropriate for delivery of a positive reasonable assurance on the entirety of risk, control and governance? - that the internal audit plan will achieve the objectives of the internal audit strategy and, in particular, is it adequate to facilitate a positive, reasonable assurance on the key risks facing the organisation? - that internal audit has appropriate resources, including skills, to deliver its objectives? - that internal audit takes appropriate account of other assurance activity, especially in the first and second line (and that this assurance is understood and owned by management). - That internal audit recommendations that have been agreed by management are timeously implemented? - that any issues arising from line management not accepting Internal Audit recommendations are appropriately escalated for consideration?

-- That the quality of Internal Audit work is adequate?
-What does application of the Internal Audit quality assessment process tell us about the quality of the Internal Audit service? - That there is appropriate co-operation between the internal and external auditors? - The Accountable Officer and Board have taken all necessary steps to make themselves aware of any relevant information and that auditors are aware of that information?
+- that the quality of internal audit work is adequate?
+What does application of the internal audit quality assessment process tell us about the quality of the internal audit service? - that there is appropriate co-operation between the internal and external auditors? - the Accountable Officer and Board have taken all necessary steps to make themselves aware of any relevant information and that auditors are aware of that information? - A more detailed tool for evaluation of the quality of the Internal Audit service is the "Internal Audit Quality Assessment Framework" produced by HM Treasury.

-A more detailed tool for evaluation of the quality of the Internal Audit service is the "Internal Audit Quality Assessment Framework" produced by HM Treasury.
+On the accounting policies, the accounts, and the annual report of the Agency, how do we know:

-On the accounting policies, the accounts, and the annual report of Social Security Scotland, how do we know:
+- how effective and accurate budgeting and in-year forecasting is? - if the finance function is fit for purpose? - what the "hidden" financial risks are, relating to (inter alia): - HR? - VAT? - Overruns? - Sudden loss of funding/revenue? - that the accounting policies in place comply with relevant requirements, particularly the HMT Financial Reporting Manual? - there has been due process in preparing the accounts and annual report and is that process robust? - that the accounts and annual report have been subjected to sufficient review by management and by the Executive Advisory Body and Accountable Officer? - that when new or novel accounting issues arise, appropriate advice on accounting treatment is gained? - that there is an appropriate anti-fraud policy in place and losses are suitably recorded? - that suitable processes are in place to ensure accurate financial records are kept? - that suitable processes are in place to ensure fraud is guarded against and regularity and propriety is achieved?

-- How effective and accurate budgeting and in-year forecasting is? - If the finance function is delivering on its commitments? - That the accounting policies in place comply with relevant requirements, particularly the His Majesty's Treasury Financial Reporting Manual? - There has been due process in preparing the accounts and annual report and is that process robust? - That the accounts and annual report have been subjected to sufficient review by management, the Accountable Officer and the Executive Advisory Body. - That when new or novel accounting issues arise, appropriate advice on accounting treatment is secured? - That there is an appropriate anti-fraud policy in place and losses are suitably recorded? - That suitable processes are in place to ensure accurate financial records are kept? - That suitable processes are in place to ensure fraud is guarded against and regularity and propriety is achieved? - That financial control, including the structure of delegations, enables the organisation to achieve its objectives with good value for money? - If there are any issues likely to lead to qualification of the accounts? - If the accounts have been qualified? - That issues raised by the External Auditors are given appropriate attention?
+- that financial control, including the structure of delegations, enables the organisation to achieve its objectives with good value for money? - if there are any issues likely to lead to qualification of the accounts? - if the accounts have been qualified, that appropriate action is being taken to deal with the reason for qualification? - that issues raised by the External Auditors are given appropriate attention?